paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-109-licensing.md

 (2) the Governor of a State in which a facility that is operating as of the date of enactment of the Clean Railroads Act of 2008 is located, or his or her designee, petitions the Board to initiate a permit proceeding for that particular facility.

-**(b) Land-Use Exemption Procedures.—** Not later than 90 days after the date of enactment of the Clean Railroad 11 So in original.
-Probably should be “Railroads”.
-Act of 2008, the Board shall publish procedures governing the submission and review of applications for solid waste rail transfer facility land-use exemptions.
+**(b) Land-Use Exemption Procedures.—** Not later than 90 days after the date of enactment of the Clean Railroads Act of 2008, the Board shall publish procedures governing the submission and review of applications for solid waste rail transfer facility land-use exemptions.
 At a minimum, the procedures shall address—

 (1) the information that each application should contain to explain how the solid waste rail transfer facility will not pose an unreasonable risk to public health, safety, or the environment;